minin43/TTT-Custom-Roles/CONVARS.md

 ttt_scout_delay_intel                          0       // How long (in seconds) to delay the information that is given to the Scout. ttt_scout_alert_targets                        0       // Whether players whose roles are revealed by the Scout should be notified. ttt_scout_hidden_roles                         ""      // Names of roles that cannot be revealed by the Scout, separated with commas.
 Do not include spaces or capital letters.

-// Good Twin
-ttt_twins_invulnerability_timer                20      // How long (in seconds) the twins should be made invulnerable for if only one type of twin is alive.
-(Set to 0 to disable.
-ConVar shared with the Evil Twin.)

 // ----------------------------------------